 Yes.
 Businesses need to ensure transparency when implementing employee monitoring.
 This can be achieved by creating and distributing comprehensive company policies, handbooks, and consent forms to ensure that employees know the rules and guidelines regarding monitoring and surveillance.
 Policies should be easy to access and understand.

-Our monitoring experts have developed ready-to-use policies, announcement samples, consent forms, and employee monitoring handbooks for direct use or a sample to create future employee monitoring policies.
+Our monitoring experts have developed ready-to-use policies, announcement samples, and employee monitoring handbooks for direct use or a sample to create future employee monitoring policies.
 Request a copy now.
 It’s free!

 Are there UAE laws that protect employee workplace privacy?